-Electronic design automation approaches can be roughly divided into optimization algorithms and procedural generators.
+Electronic design automation approaches can be roughly divided into optimization algorithms and procedural approaches (aka generators).
 While the former have enabled a highly automated synthesis flow for digital ICs, the latter play a vital yet underestimated role in the analog domain.
 This paper introduces both automation strategies in comparison, thereby revealing two fundamentally different automation paradigms known as top-down and bottom-up automation.
 Then, with a focus on the latter, the history of procedural approaches is traced from their early beginnings until today's evolvements and future prospects to underline their practical importance and accentuate their scientific value, both in itself and in the overall context of EDA.